Zipporah holds Seymour the Bear on a hospital bed before surgery.

 Orbis volunteers and partners performing surgery on a child with strabismus in Hue, Vietnam

 This is where we step in.
-A large focus of our work has been treating cases of childhood blindness and our programs around the world have not only treated thousands of children, but have also successfully changed government policies to improve insurance outcomes so infants and children with crossed eyes can get the eye care they deserve.
+A large focus of our work has been treating cases of childhood blindness and our programs around the world have not only treated thousands of children but have also successfully changed government policies to improve insurance outcomes so infants and children with strabismus can get the eye care they deserve.

-At Orbis, we're implementing a comprehensive approach to fighting blindness caused by the condition:
+At Orbis, we're implementing a comprehensive approach to improve eye care for people impacted by strabismus.

 With your continued support, we can keep on improving outcomes for children with strabismus